ZackMason/ActuallyAGameEngine/README.md

 AAGE is designed to be modular, and easy to modify.
 AAGE provides easy to use abstractions for OpenGL.

+# Template

+You can find a start template at `https://github.com/ZackMason/AAGEStarterTemplate`

 # Features

 ## Scripting - Native C++